efader/dog_rails_app/README.md

 > Add the ability to for a user to input multiple dog images on an edit form or new dog form

 * Completed.
-Number of images is somewhat impractically changed with query parameters, but I believe the challenege at the heart of the task is addressed.
+Number of images is somewhat impractically changed with query parameters, but I believe the challenge at the heart of the task is addressed.
 A future improvement would be to dynamically create a new image upload field with client-side templating after each successive image is selected.

 > Associate dogs with owners